What to Pack for Lebanon

 Spring/Autumn

-Add: Versatile layers (light sweater, light jacket), scarf, closed-toe walking shoes
+Add: Versatile layers like cardigans and light jackets, scarf, closed-toe walking shoes

 Shop Spring/Autumn essentials →